abzicht/gpsplit/Readme.md

   the last point are not removed.
 * `| gpsplit -o ./gpx` reads from the previous command and stores all GPX files within the provided folder `./gpx`.
-* `direct --simplify 40 --min-radius 1000 --min-points 80` applies misc. functions
+* `remove --simplify 40 --min-radius 1000 --min-points 80` removes certain
-that are applied directly on GPX segments.
+  track segments and waypoints.
   + `--simplify 40` applies the Ramer-Douglas-Peucker algorithm for removing unnecessary GPX points if they lie outside a 40 meter range with respect to their neighboring points.